cjekel/tindetheus/README.md

 ```

 # News
+- 2019/07/27 Version 0.4.7.
+Fix installation on Windows.
+Fix loading MTCNN weights on newer version of numpy.
 - 2019/06/23 Version 0.4.6.
 Add docker container instructions.
 Update readme.md instructions.
 Bugfix python 2.7 command line parsing.
 - 2019/05/05 Version 0.4.3.
 Add option to log in using XAuthToken thanks to charlesduponpon.
 Add like_folder command line option to create al/like and al/dislike folders based on the historically liked and disliked profiles.
 Allows quick access to asses model quality.
 - 2019/04/29 Version 0.4.1.
 Fix issue where line endings that were causing authentication failure.
 Fix handling of config.txt.